yjs/yjs/INTERNALS.md

 * `update`: The Yjs document can be encoded to an *update* object that can be parsed to reconstruct the document.
-Also every change on the document fires an incremental document updates that allows clients to sync with each other.
+Also every change on the document fires an incremental document update that allows clients to sync with each other.
-The update object is an Uint8Array that efficiently encodes `Item` objects and the delete set.
+The update object is a Uint8Array that efficiently encodes `Item` objects and the delete set.
 * `state vector`: A state vector defines the known state of each user (a set of tuples `(client, clock)`).
 This object is also efficiently encoded as a